Gardens

 Growing ornamentals among your edible crops not only looks lovely, adding color and scent, but also brings a number of benefits.

 The humble marigold (tagetes) is valued by gardeners just as much for its pest repellant properties as for its cheery blooms.
-Strawberries and marigolds are a classic combination in many mixed garden planting schemes.
+If you are thinking about where to plant marigolds in a vegetable garden, strawberries and marigolds are a classic combination in many mixed garden planting schemes.

-You'll often find marigolds used as cucumber companion plants, for tomato companion planting, with beans, lettuce and many other popular vegetables.
+You'll often find marigolds used as cucumber companion plants, for tomato companion planting, with beans, lettuce and many other popular vegetables, too.
 Many gardeners swear by the marigold's ability to keep pests, bugs, and even invasive weeds at bay.

-Marigolds are just one of the flowers useful as strawberry companion plants, with others including borage, lupins and white clover.
+Marigolds are just one of the flowers useful as strawberry companion plants, with others including lupins, yarrow, nasturtium, lavender, and white clover.

 There a various crops you should not plant with strawberries.
 These include: cauliflower, cabbages, broccoli, fennel, potatoes, melons, peppers and mint.